laravel/docs/authorization.md

         }
     });

-Similar to the `before` method, if the `after` closure returns a non-null result that result will be considered the result of the authorization check.
+Values returned by `after` closures will not override the result of the authorization check unless the gate or policy returned `null`.

 <a name="inline-authorization"></a>
 ### Inline Authorization